-Boxing: India’s Duryodhan Negi bows out of World Championships in second round
+Boxing: Duryodhan Negi and Satish Kumar bow out of World Championships in second round

+Commonwealth Games silver-medallist Satish Kumar (+91kg) and Duryodhan Singh Negi (69kg) paid for sluggish starts as India endured a winless outing in the World Men’s Boxing Championships in Yekaterinburg on Monday.

-A slow start cost India’s Duryodhan Singh Negi (69kg) dearly as he lost to Jordan’s Zeyad Eashash in the second round to bow out of the men’s World Boxing Championships in Yekaterinburg on Monday.
+India’s Duryodhan Singh Negi (69kg) lost to Jordan’s Zeyad Eashash in the second round while former Asian Games bronze-winner Satish Kumar went down 0-5 to Richard Torrez of the USA to bow out of the Championships.

 Negi, competing in his first World Championships, lost 1-4 to the sixth seed.
 The first round belonged to Eashash as he managed to pierce Negi’s defences with lusty right straights.
 The standout feature of Eashash’s game was the power behind his punches.